SAP-samples/analytics-cloud-datasphere-community-content/README.md

 ## Description
 <!-- Please include SEO-friendly description -->
-Welcome to our GIitHub repository of community content packages for SAP Analytics Cloud (SAC) and SAP Datasphere (DSP).
+Welcome to our GitHub repository of community content packages for SAP Analytics Cloud (SAC) and SAP Datasphere (DSP).
 In this repository you can download various SAC and/or DSP packages.
 You can find technical samples, demos, best practices or business scenarios.
 The packages itself contain data models, visualisations and sample data (if applicable).